SwanHubX/self-hosted/docker/README_EN.md

 ### Execution Results

-After successful script execution, two files will be generated in the current directory:
+After successful script execution, a `swanlab/` directory will be created, and two files will be generated in the current directory:

 - `docker-compose.yaml`: Configuration file for Docker Compose
 - `.env`: Corresponding key file, storing the initialization password for the database